 Primary schools (3-11 yrs)

 Our aim is to develop the Trust with a true partnership across the secondary and primary phases.
-Our Board structure ensures that representative Headteachers and Chairman of LGB hold Director roles, demonstrating our commitment to that partnership.
+Our Board structure would be expected to reflect that range of experiences.
+Our current Board already has a Director from the primary sector.

 Ensuring schools have a "voice"